 The Reimagining School Readiness Toolkit is a suite of research-backed resources created for library staff to help families prepare children ages 0 to 8 for success in school and in life.
 The toolkit is free to download.

 The hands-on, interactive Reimagining School Readiness workshop, led by ORTR trainers and State Library of Ohio staff, introduces library workers to the research, practical implications, and resources offered in the toolkit.
-The workshop will be offered online this fall on Tuesday, September 14 and Wednesday, November 3.
-Registration opens 6 weeks before each workshop.
+Registration is currently open for an online Reimagining School Readiness workshop taking place on Thursday, November 16.

 You do not need to attend the workshop to download and use the toolkit, but workshop attendees gain insights into the current research behind the skills and conditions that matter most for a child’s success in school and life.
 Workshop attendees also receive practical ready-to-implement ideas for activities, and resources for staff training and for parents/caregiver support.